mbiundo23/EECS-447-Group-project/EECS 447 - Project Part 3.md

 ### Define Attributes

+- **Resource**

+  - ResourceID `INT` `PRIMARY KEY`

+    - An item's primary resource ID, unique for the library's inventory.

+  - AvailabilityStatus `BOOL`

+    - Boolean representing whether the resource is available in the library or not.

-- ****Book****
+- **Physical Book**

+  * ResourceID `INT` `Primary Key`

+    * An item's primary resource ID, unique for the library's inventory.
   - ISBN `CHAR(13)` `Primary Key`
     - An identifier with exactly 13 characters used to uniquely identify a book.
   - Title `VARCHAR(255)`
     - A title with a limit of 255 characters representing the book's name.
-  - Author `VARCHAR(255)`
-    - An author's name with a limit of 255 characters, indicating who wrote the book.
   - Publication Year `YEAR`
     - The year the book was published.
   - Publisher `VARCHAR(255)`
     - A publisher's name with a limit of 255 characters, showing who published the book.
   - Page Count `SMALLINT UNSIGNED`
     - The total number of pages in the book.
-  - Available Quantity `TINYINT UNSIGNED`
-    - The number of copies of the book currently available for borrowing.
-  - Total Quantity `TINYINT UNSIGNED`
-    - The total number of copies of the book in the library.
   - Genre `VARCHAR(100)`
     - The genre of the book, with a limit of 100 characters.

 - ****eBook****

+  * ResourceID `INT` `Primary Key`

+    - An item's primary resource ID, unique for the library's inventory.
   - ISBN `CHAR(13)` `Primary Key`
     - An identifier with exactly 13 characters used to uniquely identify an eBook.
   - Title `VARCHAR(255)`
     - A title with a limit of 255 characters representing the eBook's name.
-  - Author `VARCHAR(255)`
-    - An author's name with a limit of 255 characters, indicating who wrote the eBook.
   - Publication Year `YEAR`
     - The year the eBook was published.
   - Publisher `VARCHAR(255)`
     - A publisher's name with a limit of 255 characters, showing who published the eBook.
-  - Available Quantity `TINYINT UNSIGNED`
-    - The number of copies of the eBook currently available for download or access.
-  - Total Quantity `TINYINT UNSIGNED`
-    - The total number of copies of the eBook in the library.
   - Genre `VARCHAR(100)`
     - The genre of the eBook, with a limit of 100 characters.

 - ****Audiobook****

+  * ResourceID `INT` `Primary Key`

+    - An item's primary resource ID, unique for the library's inventory.
   - ISBN `CHAR(13)` `Primary Key`
     - An identifier with exactly 13 characters used to uniquely identify an audiobook.
   - Title `VARCHAR(255)`
     - A title with a limit of 255 characters representing the audiobook's name.
-  - Author `VARCHAR(255)`
-    - An author's name with a limit of 255 characters, indicating who narrated or created the audiobook.
   - Publication Year `YEAR`
     - The year the audiobook was released.
   - Publisher `VARCHAR(255)`
     - A publisher's name with a limit of 255 characters, showing who published the audiobook.
   - Duration (Seconds) `MEDIUMINT UNSIGNED`
     - The total length of the audiobook in seconds.
-  - Available Quantity `TINYINT UNSIGNED`
-    - The number of copies of the audiobook currently available for borrowing.
-  - Total Quantity `TINYINT UNSIGNED`
-    - The total number of copies of the audiobook in the library.
   - Genre `VARCHAR(100)`
     - The genre of the audiobook, with a limit of 100 characters.

 - ****Magazine****

+  * ResourceID `INT` `Primary Key`

+    - An item's primary resource ID, unique for the library's inventory.
   - ISSN `CHAR(8)` `Primary Key`
     - An identifier with exactly 8 characters used to uniquely identify a magazine.
   - Title `VARCHAR(255)`